pablomartan/js-calculator/README.md

 A simple javascript calculator.
 Project for FCC FEnd Dev Libraries.

 ## Usage
-You can go to (this link)[] to try it.
+You can try it in the link that's on the project's description.
 To modify it you'll have to clone this repo by running the following command on your terminal `git clone https://github.com/pablomartan/js-calculator`.
 Once cloned, you'll have to enter the directory it was cloned to and run `npm i` to install the node